YodasMyDad/ZauberCMS/Notes.md

 #### POC to finish

-Need a copy content type menu (Append Copy of to name and alias) ContentType alias needs to be unique, need to check before new one created Show Audit data in a dashboard?
-Or a tree for settings (Settings tree headings on Umb, Structure, Templating, Advanced) -- Think Content Types should be a tree with different branches Re-do media, it's awful (Need to re-do provider to save media not files) Go through all TODO comments and try to fix all warnings Need to delete all migrations, create one and see if it works with SQLite & also SQLServer
+Show Audit data in a dashboard?
+Or a tree for settings (Settings tree headings on Umb, Structure, Templating, Advanced) -- Think Content Types should be a tree with different branches Need a copy content type menu (Append Copy of to name and alias) Re-do media, it's awful (Need to re-do provider to save media not files) Go through all TODO comments and try to fix all warnings Need to delete all migrations, create one and see if it works with SQLite & also SQLServer